xuelian11/vToxiNet/README.md

 # vToxiNet
 ## Overview
 This repository contains the code and processed data used in the study:
-**A biologically constrained deep learning framework for interpretable prediction of drug-induced hepatotoxicity**
+**vToxiNet: An Interpretable Deep Learning Framework for Hepatotoxicity Prediction and Mechanism Exploration**

-vToxiNet is a biologically constrained deep learning framework for predicting drug-induced hepatotoxicity by integrating multiple data modalities, including chemical descriptors, molecular initiating event (MIE) assay responses, transcriptomic profiles, and the Reactome pathway hierarchy.
+vToxiNet is a biologically constrained deep learning framework for predicting chemical and drug-induced hepatotoxicity by integrating multiple data modalities, including chemical descriptors, molecular initiating event (MIE) assay responses, transcriptomic profiles, and the Reactome pathway hierarchy.